What's That Yam Thing? Contest

 Downtown Smithfield Development Corporation Executive Director Sarah Edwards says the competition brings out the creative side of kids.
 "The children who participate in the 'What's That Yam Thing?' contest continue to raise the bar each year.
 They've come up with some very creative and original ideas for their yams!"

-Free yams and entry forms will be available in the 4-H Office at 2736 NC 210 Hwy, West Smithfield Elementary, South Smithfield Elementary, Wilson’s Mills Elementary and Neuse Charter School the week of May 2-6.
+Free yams and entry forms will be available in the 4-H Office at 2736 NC 210 Hwy, West Smithfield Elementary, South Smithfield Elementary, Wilson’s Mills Elementary and Neuse Charter School the week of April 29-May 4.

 Rules: All entries must have a sweet potato as the base.
 Other materials, natural or otherwise, may be used for character design.